-During 2023, a new Company Remuneration Committee (the "Remuneration Committee") was established, made up of members of the Company's Supervisory Board.
-The Remuneration Committee is responsible for the application of the compensation principles, practices and processes in relation to the Company Management Board (the "Management Board").
-The Management Board continues to be responsible for, and oversees the application of the compensation principles, practices and processes in relation to the Company.
+The Company has a Remuneration Control Committee (the "Remuneration Control Committee"), which was established during 2023, and is made up of members of the Company's Supervisory Board.
+The Remuneration Committee is responsible for the application of the compensation principles, practices and processes in relation to the Company Management Board (the "Management Board") and makes recommendations for approval to the Supervisory Board.
+The Management Board continues to be responsible for, and oversees the application of the compensation principles, practices and processes in relation principles, practices and processes in relation to the employees of the Company.

 In September 2020, the Management Board approved separate remuneration and severance policies, and the Supervisory Board of the Company approved these policies in October 2020.
 These policies are reviewed on an annual basis, and appropriate updates made if necessary.
-The policies were last reviewed and approved by the Management Board and Remuneration Committee in 2023.
+The policies were last reviewed and approved by the Management Board, Remuneration Control Committee, and Supervisory Board in 2024.